nus-cs2103-AY2122S1/tp/docs/team/limzk126.md

 * **Justification**: This feature aids the user experience as it is allows users to view useful up to date information regarding their tasks completion.
 * **Challenges**: The PieChart was hard to implement by itself and even harder to make it dynamic.
    I.e., Updates instantly whenever a task's completion status is modified.
-I also Had to link the taskStatusChecker to work with task viewing functionalities such that tasks updated automatically are reflected on the GUI correctly.
+I also had to link the taskStatusChecker to work with task viewing functionalities such that tasks updated automatically are reflected on the GUI correctly.

 Relevant PRs include: [#95](https://github.com/AY2122S1-CS2103T-W10-1/tp/pull/95)

 ### **Implemented functionality to set when to remind users of tasks that are due soon**
-* **What it does**: sets when tasks are reminded to users that it is due soon.
+* **What it does**: Sets when tasks are reminded to users that it is due soon.
 The input is the number of days prior to a task's happening/due date.
 * **Justification**: Essential functionality as it allows the users to have the flexibility of when they are reminded that their tasks are due soon.